 Snowflake stamp options

-FTC Disclaimer: I’ve received products/compensation as part of the Simply Stamps Design Team.
+FTC Disclaimer: Back in 2017, I received products/compensation when I was on the Simply Stamps Design Team.
 This sparkling snowflake banner, however, is 100% my own project!

 There are a lot of options out there for similar snowflake stamps.

 And there is a cute set available at Michaels here.